amandeepmittal/amanhimself.dev/content/posts/resolve-merge-conflicts-with-git-rebase.md

 ### 5: Resolve merge conflicts

 If there are merge conflicts, running `git status` will let you know.
-Open VSCode, click on open Resolve Merge Conflict editor and you can now accept changes in the left tab which shows the latest changes from `main` branch.
+Open VS Code, click on open Resolve Merge Conflict editor and you can now accept changes in the left tab which shows the latest changes from `main` branch.

 On the right side, changes from the current `feature-branch` (probably the ones that are causing conflicts) are shown.